-- The Learning for Leavers programme, first piloted in 2023, helps to the organisation to learn from departing staff and contribute to organisational continuity and management.
+- Enhanced handover processes have been developed, including video interviews, and piloted with rotating staff including UCDs to support the transition of staff into new roles. - The Learning for Leavers programme, first piloted in 2023, helps the Organization to learn from departing staff and contribute to Organizational continuity and management.
 In 2024, 20 such videos were created and made available to all staff members.
-Data suggests high engagement with these videos. - Programmes to integrate and facilitate knowledge capture in communities of practice ("Peer Assist") and as part of UNAIDS' engagement in priority external events ("After Action Reviews") have been launched.
-These programmes provide an opportunity to reflect upon UNAIDS' contributions and to take forward these lessons.
+Data indicate high engagement with these videos. - Programmes to integrate and facilitate knowledge capture in communities of practice ("Peer Assist") and as part of UNAIDS's engagement in priority external events ("After action reviews") have been launched.
+These programmes provide an opportunity to reflect upon UNAIDS's contributions and to take forward these lessons.